Ronald Ridenhour

-Ronald Lee Ridenhour (April 6, 1946 – May 10, 1998) was an American known for having played a central role in spurring the federal investigation of the 1968 Mỹ Lai massacre in Vietnam.
+Ronald Lee Ridenhour (April 6, 1946 – May 10, 1998) was an American whistleblower and investigative journalist known for having played a central role in spurring the federal investigation of the 1968 My Lai massacre in Vietnam.
 When he first learned of events there, he was serving in the United States 11th Infantry Brigade in Vietnam.
 He gathered evidence and interviewed people before the end of his tour.
-After returning to the US in 1969, he wrote to President Nixon, members of his cabinet and two dozen Congressmen recounting what he had learned.
+After returning to the US in 1969, he wrote to President Nixon, members of his cabinet and two dozen members of Congress recounting what he had learned.
 A full-scale Department of Defense investigation eventually took place.

-Ridenhour became an award-winning investigative journalist, working on a range of topics.
+Ridenhour became an investigative journalist, working on a range of topics.
 The Ridenhour Prizes were established in his honor.

 Life

 Ridenhour was born in Oakland, California, and was raised in Phoenix, Arizona.
 He entered the US Army during the Vietnam War, serving as a helicopter gunner.

-While serving in Vietnam, Ridenhour heard of the Mỹ Lai massacre from friends in the service.
+While serving in Vietnam, Ridenhour heard of the My Lai massacre from friends in the service.
 While still on active duty, he gathered eyewitness and participant accounts from other soldiers.

-After his return to the United States in 1969, he wrote a letter detailing the evidence, which he sent to President Richard Nixon, five senior officials at the State Department and the Pentagon, and 24 members of Congress.
+After his return to the United States in 1969, he wrote a letter detailing the evidence he had uncovered, which he sent to President Richard Nixon, five senior officials at the State Department and the Pentagon, and 24 members of Congress.

-The Department of Defense conducted a lengthy probe.
-Some twenty-six soldiers were charged with criminal offenses.
-Former Lieutenant William Calley, Jr. was the only one convicted, for killing 22 villagers.
+The Department of Defense conducted a lengthy investigation.
+A total of 26 soldiers were charged with criminal offenses, although Second Lieutenant William Calley was the only one convicted, for killing 22 villagers.
+Despite being sentenced to life imprisonment, Calley spent less than three days in prison before being placed under house arrest by order of President Nixon, and after having his sentence reduced by the Army he was released after serving just three years.